 Face-to-face social interaction tends to protect against depression in a way that digital interaction does not.
 Having high-quality, positive social interactions with family and friends regularly can lower risk of depression.
 People who make you feel safe and cared for often provide the best support.
 They need to be a good listener who is attentive and compassionate without being distracted or judging you.

 Strategy 3: A stay at Skyterra Embrace will help fight depression

-- Self Care and Stress Management — students increase self-awareness, develop new coping skills, and gain a clear understanding of mindfulness.
-Students develop a personalized self-care plan based on their needs and desires and apply relaxation techniques to help them cope with stress and improve overall mental health.
+- Self Care and Stress Management — guests increase self-awareness, develop new coping skills, and gain a clear understanding of mindfulness.
+Guests develop a personalized self-care plan based on their needs and desires and apply relaxation techniques to help them cope with stress and improve overall mental health.

-- Fitness and Mobility — students incorporate daily physical activity to positively impact mood.
+- Fitness and Mobility — Guests incorporate daily physical activity to positively impact mood.
 Exercise is a powerful depression fighter, improving energy levels and decreasing fatigue.

 - Recreation and Adventure — nature provides an experience of mindfulness and reflection with therapeutic benefits.
 Sunlight boosts serotonin levels and improves mood.

 - Mindfulness and Yoga — relaxation practices help relieve symptoms of depression, reduce stress, and boost feelings of joy and well-being.
 Breathing exercises improve blood flow, increase energy, reduce inflammation, detoxify the body, and relax the body and mind.